 The answer lies in how you actually define holiday.
-You see, personally I define a holiday as a simple period of rest and rejuvination.
+You see, personally I define a holiday as a simple, relatively short period of rest and rejuvination.
+This is different to travelling where you are actively immersing yourself in a destination, experiencing new things and expanding your mind.
 I have been a long term advocate of slow travel and have always put periods of unplanned rest into any trip I have planned.
 The longer the trip, the longer and more frequent the rest stops.
-These are days or sometimes even a week or so where I can simply sit, relax and take in my surroundings without having anything planned at all.
+I consider these periods ‘holidays’ from my travels.
+Travelling is amazing but it can also be exhausting, and these rest periods are days or sometimes even a week or so where I can simply sit, relax and take in my surroundings without having anything planned at all.

 Hear me out.

-And just as because you are an independent traveller, that doesn’t mean you can’t let someone else make the arrangements from time to time.
-Just because you have always been on package holidays that doesn’t mean you can’t break out of that bubble once in a while and actually see some of the places you are travelling to outside of the sterile tour groups and resorts either!
+And just as because you are an independent traveller, that doesn’t mean you can’t let someone else make the arrangements from time to time, and in the same respect just because you have always been on package holidays that doesn’t mean you can’t break out of that bubble once in a while and actually see some of the places you are travelling to outside of the sterile tour groups and resorts either!

 Now being a package holiday everything was organised from the start, and Mark Warner Holidays wasted no time in ensuring I didn’t have to lift a finger or even think about what I was doing once I arrived.
 I walked out of the airport into the thirty degree heat of Greece and was met by the rep straight after picking up my backpack (I wasn’t ready to go full native with a suitcase just yet!)
 And I was whisked off to the resort on an air conditioned coach without any fuss.